m328pb/uart/README.md

 (.data + .bss + .noinit)
 ```

-- no Arduino libs dependency
 - only asynhronous transmission, 8bit+1bit stop, no parity check
 - only single speed so pay atention on baud selection to not exceed
 error limit (~2%).
-Calculate UBRR from baud rate, round down and calculate
+To caluclate error: calculate UBRR from baud rate,
-back the baud rate:
+round down and calculate back the baud rate:

 $$
 \begin{aligned}